 If an Uber driver is not signed into the app, Uber’s insurance will offer no coverage in the event of a vehicle crash.

 What Happens Now?

-The aftermath of any vehicle crash is going to be confusing.
+The aftermath of any Car Accident is going to be confusing.
 That is even more true with a crash involving an Uber vehicle.
-Whether you were a passenger in a ridesharing vehicle or another party involved, the Law Offices of Greg Prosmushkin, P.C. are ready to help.
+Whether you were a passenger in a ridesharing vehicle or another party involved, The Law Offices of Greg Prosmushkin, P.C. are ready to help.

 If you are injured in an Uber accident, will look into your case and work to secure the compensation you need.
 This can include:

 - Compensation for lost income if you cannot work